MIvanchev/static-wine32/README.md

    Make sure Wine is mounted with `ls /build/wine`.

-3. Do `cd /build/wine`, then
+3. Build and install Wine in the container.
+Because the build size is initially huge due to the static libraries, we want to strip as much as we can before installing locally

+       INSTALL_DIR=/build/wine-build
+       cd /build/wine
        autoreconf -f
-       ./configure --disable-tests --prefix=/build/wine-build
+       ./configure --disable-tests --prefix="$INSTALL_DIR"

-   Note that we will install Wine in the container.
-This is because we need to strip the libraries first before we install on your PC.
-Analyze the output of the configuration script and finally do

-       make -j$(nproc)
-       INSTALL_PROGRAM_FLAGS="-s" make install
+       make -j$(nproc) install

-4. Do `cd /build/wine-build`.
-If you have set `WITH_GNUTLS=1` copy `libgnutls.so` to the Wine installation with

-       mkdir lib/wine/i386-unix/custom && cp /usr/local/lib/libgnutls.so lib/wine/i386-unix/custom/
+       [ ! -f /usr/local/lib/libgnutls.so ] || mkdir "$INSTALL_DIR/lib/wine/i386-unix/custom" && cp /usr/local/lib/libgnutls.so "$INSTALL_DIR/lib/wine/i386-unix/custom/"

-5. Remove unnecessary symbols with
+4. This step is optional; minimize the build size by stripping away unneccessary code and information

-       strip -s lib/wine/i386-unix/*
+       strip -s "$INSTALL_DIR/lib/wine/i386-unix/"*
-       strip -s lib/wine/i386-windows/*
+       strip -s "$INSTALL_DIR/lib/wine/i386-windows/"*

-   and if you're building with `WITH_GNUTLS=1` also

-       strip -s lib/wine/i386-unix/custom/*
+       [ ! -d "$INSTALL_DIR/lib/wine/i386-unix/custom" ] || strip -s "$INSTALL_DIR/lib/wine/i386-unix/custom/"*

-   This greatly reduces the size of the build.

-6. Finally we create an installation package outside of the container for local installation
+5. Finally we create an installation package outside of the container for local installation

-       tar czvf /build/wine/wine-build.tar.gz .
+       tar czvf /build/wine/wine-build.tar.gz -C "$INSTALL_DIR" .

    The package is now available locally in `<wine-dir>/wine-build.tar.gz`.

-7. To install Wine I extract the contents of the package to `~/.local` because it's a well-known location and nothing else is needed.
+6. To install Wine I extract the contents of the package to `~/.local` because it's a well-known location and nothing else is needed.
 You can however install it wherever you see fit.
 You can then just do `<wine-installation-dir>/bin/winecfg` or just `winecfg` if you install to a place like `~/.local` because `~/.local/bin` is most likely in your path.

-8. If you have used `WITH_GNUTLS=1` you need to modify `LD_LIBRARY_PATH` to include `<wine-installation-dir>/lib/wine/i386-unix/custom` because `libgnutls.so` is the only dynamic dependency.
+7. If you have used `WITH_GNUTLS=1` you need to modify `LD_LIBRARY_PATH` to include `<wine-installation-dir>/lib/wine/i386-unix/custom` because `libgnutls.so` is the only dynamic dependency.
 Consider adding `LD_LIBRARY_PATH` to your `~/.profile` so you don't have to set it manually.